NEH Summer Institute for K-12 Educators

 Depending on public health guidelines related to COVID-19, plans for a residential offering are subject to change.

-Information about all 2022 NEH Summer Institutes and Workshops is available on the NEH website.
+Additional information about NEH Summer Institutes and Workshops is available on the NEH website.